diodelass/udpe506e/README.md

 program if it is allowed to finish, it seems unlikely that current statistics about the internet would even be relevant anyway.

+### Will this actually reach every device connected to the internet?
+No. This program will attempt to send one UDP packet to every IPv4 and IPv6 address.
+The specific devices this includes will vary depending on your local network, but generally speaking, its messages will only be delivered to devices that have a global IP address, which doesn't include the majority of personal devices.
+More pragmatically speaking, this program will not result in packets being sent to more than a handful of devices, because you won't run it for long enough to iterate over the majority of the address space.

 ### Will you help me make a distributed version of this that I can run on a botnet I control?
 No.